Thor-tech-of-metal/repo-java-examples/java8Examples/readme.md

 # Notes of java 8 examples

+#### Lambda expressions

+This expressions has been created to avoid the use of anonymous inner classes.

 #### function interface

 @FunctionalInterface is used to define the signatures of a lambda esxpression.